Skip to main content

 1. Go to AI Puffer > Chatbots and select the chatbot.

-3. Set Vector provider to Qdrant.
+5. Set Knowledge storage to Qdrant.

-4. Select one or more collections.
+6. Select one or more collections.

-5. Select the same embedding provider and model used when you added the data.
+7. Select the same embedding provider and model used when you added the data.

 Qdrant Chatbot